- Oldies

 - Bluegrass

-I spent most of my road life as a Top 40 drummer playing lounges, bars, hotels and military bases.
-About four years ago I was living in North Georgia on Bobby Don Bloodworth's farm near Blueridge, GA.
-I would sometimes fill in as drummer with his Gopher Broke Band when the regular drummer couldn't make it.
-Gopher Broke was booked to play a fund raiser for the Blueridge Community Theater at one of the theater patron's homes up in the mountains.
-I loaded drums and drug along my mandolin just for grins.
-When we got to the outdoors gig there appeared to be a storm approaching so the client opted to have us set up the band on the lower level screened in porch and for me to play mandolin instead of drums.
-Yay; no drum setup first time ever.
-Later that evening I took a mandolin solo that drew applause from the crowd as I finished.
-I was totally shocked at the unexpected response - I'd never received an ovation for drums and was humbled by the recognition of my fledgling mandolin musicianship.
+For most of my time on the road, I was a Top 40 drummer, playing in lounges, bars, hotels, and on military bases.
+In 2009, I was living in North Georgia on Bobby Don Bloodworth's farm near Blue Ridge, Georgia.
+I'd occasionally fill in on drums with his band, Gopher Broke, whenever their regular drummer couldn't make a gig.
+One time, Gopher Broke was booked to play a fundraiser for the Blue Ridge Community Theater at the home of one of the theater's patrons, up in the mountains.
+I loaded up my drums and, just for fun, brought along my mandolin.
+When we arrived at the outdoor venue, it looked like a storm was brewing, so the client decided to have us set up the band on the lower-level screened-in porch and asked me to play mandolin instead of drums.
+Yay – for the first time ever, no drum setup!
+Later that evening, I took a mandolin solo that drew applause from the crowd as I finished.
+I was completely shocked by the unexpected response.
+Drummers don't hear much applause for solos.